Wojciech-Przybylski/ams-group-project/README.md

 ### 07/09/2023
 - Several group members during development have had issues with the create.py file not correctly dropping the tables within the SQL database.
 This seemingly occurs where certain relationships that weren't needed have been removed.
 This then stops certain tables from being dropped correctly.
 In order to fix this, the schema must be deleted from the MySQL workbench, then the create.py file can be executed again and the database will completely rebuild itself.

+- One group member was having an issue getting some HTML and CSS code working for the Home and About pages of the website.
+In order to tackle this several group members peer-reviewed the work and came to the conclusion that their was an issue with the file structure within the home-page branch causing the HTML and CSS to not appear correectly.
+Furthermore the group members in the peer review concluded that their needed to be some image resizing within the home-page before it can be pushed to the main branch.

+### 08/09/2023

 ## ERD (Entity Relationship Diagram)